A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: Background and Related Work

 \subsection{Jailbreak Defense Techniques}

-We further conduct thorough examination on the existing defense mechanisms, classifying them into three primary categories based on their operational principles: \textbf{Self-Processing Defenses}, which rely exclusively on the LLM's own capabilities; \textbf{Additional Helper Defenses}, which require the support of an auxiliary LLM for verification purposes; and \textbf{Input Permutation Defenses}, which manipulate the input prompt to detect and counteract malicious requests aimed at exploiting gradient-based vulnerabilities.
+We further conduct thorough examination on the existing defense mechanisms, classifying them into three categories based on their operational principles: \textbf{Self-Processing Defenses}, which rely exclusively on the LLM's own capabilities; \textbf{Additional Helper Defenses}, which require the support of additional algorithms or auxiliary LLMs for verification purposes; and \textbf{Input Permutation Defenses}, which manipulate the input prompt and veritfy with the target LLMs mutliple times to detect and counteract malicious requests aimed at exploiting gradient-based vulnerabilities.
 An overview of these defense mechanisms is presented in Table~\ref{tab:defense_lists}.